vettoreldaniele/bigwheels/docs/building_and_running.md

 Built binaries are written to `bin/vk_*`.

 ### Running on GGP
 Push the `assets` folder to the instance before running.
 Since shaders are compiled per project, they must be built and pushed *before* running the application.
 Then push and run the application.
+For example, on Linux:
 ```
 ggp ssh put -r assets
-ggp ssh put bin/vk_01_triangle
+ggp ssh sync -R bin/vk_01_triangle
-ggp run --cmd "/vk_01_triangle"
+ggp run --cmd "bin/vk_01_triangle"
 ```

 You can use the `tools/ggp-run.py` script to automate pushing and running applications on GGP.
 For example: